The Benefits of LINK Membership

 Participation opportunities include:

-- Quarterly network meetings of members, groups and trustees, where intelligence is shared, progress is evaluated and future action agreed.
+- Six monthly network meetings of members, groups and trustees, where intelligence is shared, progress is evaluated and future action agreed

 - Training days

-- Shaping and taking part in initiatives such as Scottish Environment Week annually in the Scottish Parliament, and the members’ annual Congress.
+- Shaping and taking part in initiatives such as the annual Scottish Environment Reception in the Scottish Parliament, and the members’ annual Congress.